LabForComputationalVision/universal_inverse_problem/README.md

 <img src="figs/fig9.png" width="250" height="250">

 #### 1. Inpainting
-With different initializations and different addetive noise, the trajectory ends on different parts of the manifold.
+With different initializations and different additive noise, the algorithm trajectory arrives at different parts of the manifold.
 For each original image below, we see three high probable samples, all of which look natural.

 ![](figs/inpaint_gray.png)
 ![](figs/inpaint_samples_flower.png)